Speldosa/Speldosa.github.io/README.md

 	- Fix it so that the title get its own font.
 	- Footnotes?
 	- Source/references?
+- Make a version for phones and iPads (both portrait and landscape).
 - Tweak the design (for example when it comes to the left and right margins of the text).
 - Point www.martinlarsson.net to this adress.
 (It's underway.)
 - Fix Google Analytics on the page.
 (Wait until the DNS have been resolved.)